Give a reclaimed chair new life!

 While I envied the tools and devices available to the professionals I made do with what I had on hand: a claw hammer, screwdriver, scissors, staple gun and a glue gun.
 Pretty good.

-If and when I do another project I will be better prepared for those cuts to get the fabric around the arms and maybe by then I’ll have found the attachment whachamacallits.
+If and when I reupholster a vintage chair again.
+I will be better prepared for those cuts to get the fabric around the arms and maybe by then I’ll have found the attachment whachamacallits.

 I enjoyed this project and once the nails were out it went very quickly.
 Another Fearless DIY.
 The gorgeous side table is another fearless DIY project.
 (Chalk Paint project click here)